Séry Bailly

 Zacharie Séry Bailly, or Séry Bailly, (13 March 1948 – 2 December 2018) was an Ivorian academic, politician and short-story writer, born in Abidjan, Ivory Coast.
-Chairperson of Harris Memel-Fotê-Jean Jaurès Fondation in Abidjan, he was also vice-chairman of the Academy of sciences, arts, cultures of Africa and the African diaspora (ASCAD).
+Chairperson of Harris Memel-Fotê-Jean Jaurès Fondation in Abidjan, he was also vice-chairman of the Academy of sciences, arts, and cultures of Africa and the African diaspora (ASCAD).

 Biography

 Born in Abidjan, on March 13, 1948, Bailly after his secondary and higher education embraces an academic career.
 He entered Abidjan-Cocody where he teaches English.
-He became Dean of Faculty of Languages and Civilizations of the University of Cocody.
+He became Dean of the Faculty of Languages and Civilizations of the University of Cocody.

 In 1993, he became a member of the Ivorian Popular Front (FPI) and joined the Government on 4 January 2000 as Minister of Higher Education and Scientific Research and was elected on Dec.
-10, 2000 as representative for the riding of Daloa in the FPI banner.
-It will be reappointed as Minister of Higher Education and Scientific Research and will keep the same position in the successive governments before being appointed on 5 August 2002, the Minister of Communication.
-Zacharie Séry Bailly leaves the Government March 13, 2003 by giving the chair to Guillaume Soro.
+10, 2000 ,as representative for the riding of Daloa in the FPI banner.
+It will be reappointed as Minister of Higher Education and Scientific Research and will keep the same position in successive governments before being appointed on 5 August 2002, the Minister of Communication.
+Zacharie Séry Bailly leaves the Government on March 13, 2003, by giving the chair to Guillaume Soro.